tatendashoko/now-fore-cast/README.md

 # Consequences of Reporting Frequency & Spatial Aggregation for Forecasting Performance

+> [!NOTE]
+> This repo is no longer being updated.
+Find the latest changes [here](https://github.com/jamesmbaazam/daily-vs-weekly-forecast-eval).

 In the case of COVID-19 infection incidence in South Africa, based on provincial reporting.

 ## Background